Joshua-Miles/validations-lecture-assessments/README.md

 ### Assessment 1: Using validations

-* Add a validation to the airliens model to check for the presence of the airlines name
+* Add a validation to the airlines model to check for the presence of the airlines name